 - There are alcohol-free mouthwash products that focus on maintaining your mouth’s hydration.
 This can really help in maintaining your oral health care because dry mouth is the perfect breeding ground for oral bacteria.

-The Risks of Dry Mouth
+Mouthwash with Alcohol and The Risks of Dry Mouth

 One major disadvantage of regularly using an alcohol-based mouthwash is it can dry your mouth.
 This may not sound alarming, but a dry mouth can actually cause serious problems for your oral health.